Flag of the Yakut Autonomous Soviet Socialist Republic

-The flag the Yakut Autonomous Soviet Socialist Republic was adopted in 1954 by the government of the Yakut Autonomous Soviet Socialist Republic.
+The flag of the Yakut Autonomous Soviet Socialist Republic was adopted in 1954 by the government of the Yakut Autonomous Soviet Socialist Republic.
 The flag is identical to the flag of the Russian Soviet Federative Socialist Republic.

 During the Korenizatsiya period, most of the autonomous republics of the USSR, including Yakut ASSR, were encouraged to create a flag to suit their national tradition.
 Yakutia itself adopted a flag which depicted Aurora on its canton during this period.

 After 1937, the korenizatsiya policies were reversed.
 A new flag of the Yakut ASSR, which is similar to the flag of the Russian SFSR was adopted.
 The flag of Yakut ASSR is now a red flag with the inscriptions of the name of the republic.

 History

 The first constitution of the Yakut ASSR was adopted by the 2nd session of the Central Executive Committee of the Yakut ASSR, on the third convocation, on 23 March 1925.
 The first constitution did not mentioned any design of flag.